GlitchSecure/website/_posts/2024-01-06-the-hidden-cost-of-burp-enterprise.md

 ---
 layout: post
 # The filename will be used for URL slug generation, try to keep it to 1-3 words
-title: "The hidden cost of Burp Enterprise Pay as you scan"
+title: "The hidden cost of self-managed DAST"
 # Keep the title short, does not need to match the filename
 subtitle: "A look at calculating the true cost of a popular DAST tool."
 # Subtitles should be 90-120 characters